 The Organization is subject to concentrations in credit risk relating to cash and investments.
 For each of the years presented, the Organization's cash deposits are held primarily in one bank.
 Cash balances are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000 per institution.
-The Organization had \$505,382 in excess of federally insured limits as of June 30, 2020; however, the Organization has not experienced any losses on such accounts and management considers credit risk on cash to be low.
-There were no cash balances in excess of FDIC coverage as of June 30, 2019.
+The Organization had \$316,090 and \$505,382 in excess of federally insured limits as of June 30, 2021 and 2020, respectively; however, the Organization has not experienced any losses on such accounts and management considers credit risk on cash to be low.